FarihaAnis/SQL-LangChain-Subway-Chatbot-with-Groq-Llama-3-Direct-SQL-Querying-/README.md

 ## Chatbot Architecture
 The chatbot operates as an end-to-end SQL Q&A system, where users can ask questions about Subway outlets in Kuala Lumpur without needing SQL knowledge.

-## System Architecture Overview

-The chatbot operates as an **end-to-end SQL Q&A system**, allowing users to ask questions about Subway outlets in Kuala Lumpur **without needing SQL knowledge**.

-As shown in the diagram below, the architecture is designed to be fast and efficient, enabling real-time query execution while staying flexible for future improvements.
-The system currently executes queries directly with the SQL Agent as an optional feature that could be added later for tasks like enhancing query accuracy or handling more complex requests.
+As shown in the diagram below, the chatbot processes natural language questions using an LLM (Llama 3 via Groq) to generate an SQL query.
+The query is then executed on a database, and the results are converted into a natural language answer.
+The system currently follows a direct execution approach, while the SQL Agent remains optional for future enhancements, such as improving query accuracy or handling more complex requests.

-<h4 style="text-align: center;">Chatbot Query Processing Flow</h4>
+<p style="text-align: center;"><b></b>Chatbot Query Processing Flow</b></b></p>
 <p align="center">
   <img src="chatbot-workflow.png" alt="Chatbot Query Processing Flow">
 </p>